Still34/landing/_posts/writeup/2020-06-23-capture-the-nitro.md

 excerpt: "Free Nitro!"
 ---

-So the story goes like this: few weeks ago my friend took notice that I was playing CTF.
+So the story goes like this: a few weeks ago my friend took notice that I was playing CTF.
 He got curious and decided to make a little CTF challenge specifically for me.
 The prize?
 One month [Nitro Classic](https://discord.com/nitro) on Discord.
 I was like sure, sounds like fun.
 For the heck of it, I had decided to document my discoveries I made along the way.

 ## Official Hints